advhar/advhar/README.md

 Adversarial Harrow is a quantum-based feedback control and thermal management system application featuring augmented reality, virtual reality, and mixed reality all powered by novel materials made significant by extended reality and other means.

+Reality is the state of things as they actually exist, independent of perception or belief.
+It encompasses everything that is observable and tangible, including the physical world, events, and phenomena that can be measured or experienced.

+Reality in perspective includes a complex interplay of objective facts and subjective experiences which can include abstract concepts like truths and values with implications regarding the nature of existence, consciousness, and the universe itself.

+Each person's reality is influenced by their experiences and mental state.

 "Extended reality" (XR) is an umbrella term that encompasses a range of immersive technologies that blend the physical and *quantized worlds* and references to reality that is “extended” from the perspective of the subject.

 "Currency Mining"

 Currency is a system of money that is widely accepted as a medium of exchange for goods and services.
 Currency can be saved and retrieved in the future, ideally maintaining its value over time.

 Transactions

 Transactions involve a seller (giving) and a buyer (taking) and involve value exchange, record keeping, and finality.
 Transactions can include Smart Contracts which are self-executing contracts with the terms directly written into code in the ledger or "blockchain," allowing for automated execution of said contracts.

+Domain Stake Prize

+Domain stake prize refers to a prize or reward related to acquiring or investing in valuable domains.
+This could involve contests where participants are rewarded for acquiring stakes in particular domains.
+This can also refer to a recognition system where stakeholders in a specific domain are rewarded for their contributions through awards that recognize their investment and efforts.

+Domains relate to one’s spaces, narratives, identity, and presence.

+Domain hijacking is an act of aggression where one entity seeks to undermine other domains.
+A "domain stake" refers to one’s ownership, security, and management, as well as one’s interest in areas of jurisdiction or rights within a domain.
+Domains may be subject to manipulation or appropriation.

 Currency mining is the process by which new currency is created and transactions are verified and added to a ledger technology (which may be integrated with a quantum proof system).